 The Appointments Committee believes that Iberdrola is applying the Board of Directors Diversity and Member Selection Policy in a fully consistent manner and that the composition of its Board of Directors is balanced and diverse.
-It likewise believes that the 2022 objectives with respect to female presence are achievable.
+Particularly noteworthy is the fact that 42.86% of the directors are female.